November-class submarine: K-3

-Later named Leninskiy Komsomol.
-The only submarine of the class built to the original Project 627 design.
+K-3 was later named Leninskiy Komsomol and was the only submarine of the class built to the original Project 627 design.
 Construction began at SEVMASH Shipyard, Severodvinsk, in June 1954.
 The keel was laid on 24 September 1955.
-Launched on 9 August 1957.
-First underway on nuclear power 4 June 1958.
-17 January 1959 the unit was given to the Navy for experimental use.
+She launched on 9 August 1957 and was first underway on nuclear power 4 June 1958.
+On 17 January 1959 the unit was given to the Navy for experimental use.

 There was a serious accident on board K-3 on 8 September 1967.
-The submarine was performing a patrol mission in the Mediterranean Sea and a hydraulic system fire occurred in compartment one on the 56th day of the cruise at a depth of 49 m during the return home.
-This occurred north-east of the Faeroes and 39 sailors died due to carbon monoxide poisoning (boatswain Lunya was the only person in the central station who didn't black out.
+The submarine was performing a patrol mission in the Mediterranean Sea when a hydraulic system fire occurred in compartment one on the 56th day of the cruise, at a depth of 49 m.
+This occurred north-east of the Faeroes, and 39 sailors died due to carbon monoxide poisoning (boatswain Lunya was the only person in the central station who didn't black out.
 He surfaced the submarine and rescued the commander and second-in-command who organized damage control).
 The submarine reached base successfully.
 K-3 performed 14 long range cruises and passed 128,443 miles over 30 years (1958–1988).

 Project 627A

 K-5

-Laid down 13 August 1956.
-Launched 1 September 1958.
-Commissioned 26 December 1959.
+K-5 was laid down 13 August 1956, launched 1 September 1958, and commissioned 26 December 1959.

 K-8

-Laid down 9 September 1957.
-Launched 31 May 1959.
-Commissioned 31 December 1959.
+K-8 was laid down 9 September 1957, launched 31 May 1959, and commissioned 31 December 1959.

 On 12 April 1970, after four days on the surface, K-8 sank returning from patrol and participation in the large scale "Okean-70" naval exercise.
-The accident occurred due to short circuits that took place in III and VII compartments simultaneously at a depth of 120 m and a subsequent fire in the air-conditioning system.
+The accident occurred due to short circuits that occurred in III and VII compartments simultaneously at a depth of 120 m, and a subsequent fire in the air-conditioning system.
 This was the first loss of a Soviet nuclear-powered submarine.
-52 sailors including the commander, Captain 2nd Rank Vsevolod Borisovich Bessonov, died due to poisoning and the flooding of the surfaced submarine during 80 hours of damage control in stormy conditions, 73 sailors were rescued.
+52 sailors including the commander, Captain 2nd Rank Vsevolod Borisovich Bessonov, died due to poisoning and the flooding of the surfaced submarine during 80 hours of damage control in stormy conditions.
+73 sailors were rescued.
 K-8 sank with four nuclear torpedoes on board at a depth of 4,680 m (Bay of Biscay)..
-There were also three small incidents with K-8 whilst on patrol before (breakdowns of steam generators in 1960–1961).
+There were also three small incidents with K-8 whilst on patrol before her sinking (breakdowns of steam generators in 1960–1961).